adolfintel/TDF/README.md

 * A completely fake file system:
     * Inside of Wine:
         * The C drive points to `data/wineprefix/drive_c`, read-write
-        * The H drive lets you access files on your computer, read-only. __This is only for ease of installation and should be disabled after the game is installed__
+        * The H drive lets you access files on your computer, read-only, and only while running the command prompt to install the game
     * Outside of Wine:
         * The root file system is completely fake, it resides in RAM and is destroyed immediately when TDF is closed
         * Some files and folders on your system are mounted read-only to allow access to basic commands, drivers, etc., specifically the following (and only if they exist): `"/usr" "/bin" "/lib" "/lib32" "/lib64" "/sys" "/etc/hosts" "/etc/hostname" "/etc/resolv.conf" "/etc/fonts" "/etc/machine-id"`